 Coalition for Jewish Learning promotes and advances Jewish education in our community by providing resources, teacher training and other support.
 CJL trained and supported teachers from five congregational schools serving 603 students last year.

-Israel Center builds and strengthens connections between Israel and our local community by disseminating information about Israel, coordinates educational programs and involved in advocacy and fundraising efforts.
-Israel Center programs had 2,700 participants last year.
+Israel Center builds and strengthens connections between Israel and our local community by disseminating information about Israel, coordinating educational programs and being involved in advocacy and fundraising efforts.
+Israel Center programs had 2,500 participants last year.

 Jewish Community Relations Council advocates for the rights and values of Jews individually and collectively, locally and abroad through education, social action and advocacy.
 JCRC distributed 10,000 copies of its 5-Year Calendar of Jewish Holidays last year.